younsouzz/my-portfolio/src/content/work/morningnews.md

   - API
 ---

-##### <a href='https://morningnews-frontend-alpha.vercel.app'>Lien vers le site</a>
+##### <a href='https://morningnews-frontend-alpha.vercel.app'>Link to website</a>

 <br>

-The Morning News est une application qui va vous permettre d'afficher les news récentes du journal The Verge.
-Vous pourrez également sauvegarder vos articles préférés et les retrouver en vous connectant à votre compte.
+The Morning News is an application that allows you to view the latest news from The Verge.
+You can also save your favorite articles and access them by logging into your account.

-J'ai utilisé les technologies React, Redux, Next.
+I used technologies such as React, Redux, and Next.

-Sécurisation des utilisateurs avec la mécanique du token et du hachage à l'aide de la fonction cryptographique irréversible.
+User security is ensured through the use of tokens and hashing with irreversible cryptographic functions.